cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ## Installing NoMachine Enterprise Client

 Download the
-{{<link "https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client" >}}appropriate version of the NoMachine Enterprise Client{{</link>}}
+{{<link "https://downloads.nomachine.com/enterprise/?product=enterprise-client" >}}appropriate version of the NoMachine Enterprise Client{{</link>}}
 from NoMachine.
+The first time you click this link, you might be redirected to the homepage of the NoMachine download site.
+If you click the link a second time, you should be taken straight to the NoMachine Enterprise Client download page.

-That page contains links to several different products:
+There are several different NoMachine products:
-**The only one you need to install is NoMachine Enterprise Client.**
+**the only one you need to install is NoMachine Enterprise Client.**

-Versions are available for Windows, Mac and Linux.
-You may need privileges on your local machine in order to install the software so you may need to ask for help from your local IT helpdesk.

-Note that **Nomachine Enterprise Client** is a different application to the "Nomachine Enterprise Desktop" or "Nomachine" available from the more publicised download links on the NoMachine website or other applications in the NoMachine suite: the desktop edition contains additional components to enable remote access to your **own** (local) machine from a remote location: perhaps convenient
+Note that **NoMachine Enterprise Client** is a different application to the "NoMachine Enterprise Desktop" or "NoMachine" available from the more publicised download links on the NoMachine website or other applications in the NoMachine suite: the desktop edition contains additional components to enable remote access to your **own** (local) machine from a remote location: perhaps convenient